kawashirov/distant-horizons/Readme.md

 # <img src="https://gitlab.com/jeseibel/distant-horizons-core/-/raw/main/_logo%20files/LOD%20logo%20flat%20-%20with%20boarder.png" width="32"> Distant Horizons

-> A mod adding a Level of Detail System to Minecraft
+> A mod that add a Level of Detail System to Minecraft

 # What is Distant Horizons?